AnmolDixitB13/Python-Practice/README.md

 iii. for my personal records & to keep my work safe & easily accessible.

 Besides this, I might also upload some python programs which aren't any project, but those programs were written by me in python to either:

-i. understand a concept in python or
+i. understand a concept in python and/or

 ii. to practice a concept in python.